Surf Forecasts:

 Table - best surf conditions forecast for Costa Azul over the next 16 days.

 Alright folks, Rusty here.
-Let’s break down what’s coming for Costa Azul.
+Let’s take a deep dive into what’s coming up for the Costa Azul stretch.

 Rusty